Skip to main content

 Angular Velocity

 Angular velocity is a vector quantity that represents the rate of rotation of an object around an axis.
 It is typically measured in radians per second.
-For the Earth, angular velocity can be calculated based on its rotation period, which is approximately 24 hours for one complete rotation, allowing us to determine how quickly it spins in relation to its axis.
+For the Earth, angular velocity can be calculated based on its rotation period, which is approximately 24 hours for a complete rotation, allowing us to determine how quickly it spins on its axis.

 Recommended video: